Jet Pumps Information

 Miniature jet pumps are used for smaller (typically commercial) applications, such as aquariums.

 The primary specifications to consider when selecting jet pumps are flowrate, pump head, pressure, horsepower, power rating, outlet diameter, and operating temperature.
-GlobalSpec's Pump Flow page describes these performance specifications in detail.
+IEEE GlobalSpec's Pump Flow page describes these performance specifications in detail.
 One important consideration specific to jet pumps is this: if external pressures and internal pressures exceed the material specifications and the pressure specifications of the jet pump, the throat of the pump can collapse and cause damage or extreme reductions in flow.

 Housing materials for jet pumps include plastics, steel alloys, and cast iron.